MatthewPierson/PyBoot/README.md

 ## Current device/iOS support

+iOS support is detirmened by what SEP you currently have installed.
+For example, if you have iOS 12.3 installed (not futurerestored) with 12.3's SEP, then you can downgrade to any iOS version that 12.3's SEP is compatible with.
+The list below is based off the latest SEP (13.3.1/12.4.5) but you might be able to downgrade to other versions.

 - iPhone 5s - 11.3 -> 12.4.5
 - iPhone 6/6+ - 11.3 -> 12.4.5
 - iPhone 6s/6s+ - 13.0 -> 13.3.1